 8. Procedure if No Task Force is Formed

+a.
 If the Council decides not to convene a task force, each Regional Organization shall, within the time designated in the PDP Time Line, appoint a representative to solicit the Region’s views on the issue.
-Each such representative shall be asked to submit a Regional Statement to the Issue Manager within the time designated in the PDP Time Line
+Each such representative shall be asked to submit a Regional Statement to the Issue Manager within the time designated in the PDP Time Line.

-a.b..
+b.
 The Council may, in its discretion, take other steps to assist in the PDP, including, for example, appointing a particular individual or organization, to gather information on the issue or scheduling meetings for deliberation or briefing.
 All such information shall be submitted to the Issue Manager within the time designated in the PDP Time Line.

+c.
 The Council shall formally request the Chair of the GAC to offer opinion or advice.

-c.d.
+d.
 The Issue Manager shall take all Regional Statements, the Comment Report, and other information and compile (and post on the Website) an Initial Report within the time designated in the PDP Time Line.
 Thereafter, the Issue Manager shall, in accordance with Item 9 below, create a Final Report.

 9. Comments to the Task Force Report or Initial Report

+a.
 A comment period (in accordance with the PDP Time Line, and ordinarily at least 21 days long) shall be opened for comments on the Task Force Report or Initial Report.
 Comments shall be accepted from ccTLD managers, other Supporting Organizations, Advisory Committees, and from the public.
-All comments shall include the author’s name, relevant experience, and interest in the issue
+All comments shall include the author’s name, relevant experience, and interest in the issue.

-a.b..
+b.
 At the end of the comment period, the Issue Manager shall review the comments received and may, in the Issue Manager’s reasonable discretion, add appropriate comments to the Task Force Report or Initial Report, to prepare the “Final Report”.
 The Issue Manager shall not be obligated to include all comments made during the comment period, nor shall the Issue Manager be obligated to include all comments submitted by any one individual or organization.

 c.
 The Issue Manager shall prepare the Final Report and submit it to the Council chair within the time designated in the PDP Time Line.